Fall 2023 Honors College Signature Seminar

 Following decades of intensive workshops between leading academics and His Holiness the Dalai Lama, the Universe in a Single Atom is the culmination of the mutual understanding and communication between two traditions that have increasingly found common ground in their pursuit of truth through analysis and reason.
 The course will follow the main presentations on cosmology, metaphysics, epistemology, and consciousness that are explored in the book while providing a thorough background of the covered information in a format suited for undergraduate coursework.
 Students will not only learn about the major philosophical tenets of Tibetan Buddhism from an acknowledged authority, but they will also have an opportunity to participate in many activities that enhance their abilities for critical thinking and reasoning in the same way that Tibetan scholars have for nearly a millennia.

-JOUR 3923H: Government and the Media
+JOUR 392H3: Government and the Media

 Colloquium Type: Humanities or Social Science

-PLSC 3923H: Authoritarianism
+PLSC 392H3: Authoritarianism

-Professor: Jeff Ryan
+Professor: Jeffrey Ryan

 Colloquium Type: Humanities or Social Science